 You can also use Report It to let us know about a range of animal issues.

 In the first instance, try to solve the problem by talking amicably and calmly to the animal owner.
 Often people are not aware there is a problem and are happy to work with you to solve the issue after being notified.
 Involving Council or other agencies too early in the negotiation process could result in a breakdown in relations, which may have been avoided had you talked with them directly.

-If you have evidence that proves animals are a neighbourhood nuisance or being mistreated you can contact Council’s Citizen Services on 02 4934 9700 to lodge a request.
+If you have evidence that proves animals are a neighbourhood nuisance or being mistreated you can contact Council’s Customer Experience Team on 02 4934 9700 to lodge a request.
 You will need to provide your name, address, phone number and location.

 Council has certain powers to control and regulate the keeping of animals under the Local Government Act 1993, the Local Government Regulations 2005, the Environmental Planning and Assessment Act 1979 and the associated State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.

 If complaints received by Council are substantiated, Council may request that appropriate actions be undertaken to resolve the issue(s) identified, including:

 - Prohibiting the keeping of various kinds of animals

 - Restricting the number of various kinds of animals to be kept at a premises

 - Requiring that animals be kept appropriately

 On occasions, Council receives complaints in regards to the welfare of an animal.
 Council does not have the authority to oversee the treatment of animals.
 If you feel an animal is not being adequately looked after or cruelly treated, then it is important that you contact the RSPCA, Animal Welfare League or if an emergency, the NSW Police on Triple Zero (000)